 Huhne’s Department initially said that his account had been hacked; speaking to the Irish news site The Journal the Department said, “We’re pretty sure it’s a hack.
 It’s definitely not Chris Huhne.
 We believe his account must have been hacked.”

-Huhne isn’t the first politician to fall victim to Twitter’s slow deletion process; In August, Irish politician Joe Costello T.D got into trouble when he tweeted and deleted nonsensical message (“@willmcgrath81 z.
+Huhne isn’t the first politician to fall victim to Twitter’s slow deletion process; In August, Irish politician Joe Costello T.D got into trouble when he tweeted and deleted a nonsensical message (“@willmcgrath81 z.
 M zzz zz.
 Z”) to a student in reply to a question about university fees.

-What Huhne was tweeting about remains a mystery, some papers believe it may have something to do with his marriage or political infighting, although somewhat poetically the errant tweet came the day after Huhne’s department held Twitter Q&A.
+What Huhne was tweeting about remains a mystery, some papers believe it may have something to do with his marriage or political infighting, although somewhat poetically the errant tweet came the day after Huhne’s department held a Twitter Q&A.

 View Comments